riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 touch packages/customertracker-customer/package.js
 {% endhighlight %}

-Now we'll move our schema and fixture file out of our main application and copy over our collection file.
+Now we'll move our schema and fixture file out of our existing application and copy over our collection file.

 #####Terminal
 {% highlight Bash %}